pkalivas/radiate/radiate_web/README.md

     // create a new problem variable
     let xor = XOR::new();

-    // set up the population now that it has been recieved let (mut solution, _) = Population::<Neat, NeatEnvironment, XOR>::new() .constrain(env)
+    // set up the population now that it has been rece need to install the Rust toolchain.
+We recommend using rustup.
+If you don't have Rust installed and would like extra guidance doing so, see the getting started section.
+Running Examples#ived
+    let (mut solution, _) = Population::<Neat, NeatEnvironment, XOR>::new()
+        .constrain(env)
         .populate_clone(net)